Emberlynn-Loo/tp/docs/UserGuide.md

 A person's profile in <span class="hello_span">Gene-nie</span> is made up of three pieces of information:
 1. A unique identifier (UUID)
    1. Each person has a unique UUID that is used to identify them
    2. You may view the UUID of a person on the left of their details on each person card, shown in the "All Contacts" and "Search Results" panels
    3. UUID are 4-characters long
+   4. UUID are case-sensitive
 2. A set of attributes
 3. A set of relationships
    To learn more about attributes and relationships, find their descriptions in [Relationships](#relationships).